Ricardo-Sillas/parallel_computing_lab_1/ReadMe.md

 Matrix multiplication lab assignment using the pymp package.
-This assignment included two labs, one to compute the matrix multiplication, and another to create a matrices.
+This assignment included two labs, one to compute the matrix multiplication, and another to create matrices.
 These assingments were to get us familiar with pymp.
 Instructions to run files are in the documents.